 - Symbolize transformation.
 Such as the appearance of the death card in a tarot reading, the skull means life after death, metamophosis, or change whether in life itself or other aspects of living.

 - Symbolize nonconformity.
-When seen on flags, signs, or tattoos, the skull represents free-thinking, rebelliousness, toughness, courage, and bravery in the face of danger and death.
+When seen on flags, signs, or tattoos, the skull represents free-thinking, rebelliousness, toughness, courage in the face of danger and death.

 - Good luck charm.
 Ancient and primitive cultures believed that skulls can ward off evil so they wore them to ensure protection and well-being.
 In Celtic culture, it represents the seat of power and the house of the soul.